Or Application Form to be returned to Student Services

 - Designing and Making Useful Devices in Science

 - Chemical Analysis and Detection

-This is a Study Programme for 16-18 students.
+This is a Study Programme for students aged 16-18 students.
 Mature learners will be redirected to the Pre-Access Science course which is based on the same qualification.

 3 GCSEs at grades 3/D or above (must be Science, Maths and English) or a relevant Level 1 qualification with maths and English at Grade 3/D or above.